Jd8111997/Jd8111997/README.md

 ### 👋Hi, I'm Jaydeep Chauhan

 I'm a AI researcher and Machine Learning Engineer, I love solving real world problems using AI(actively participating in kaggle competitions) and I'm very passionate about understanding and visualizing ML algorithms.
-My long term goal is to create ML models which are robust, could able to learn from a very few samples, generalize under distribution shifts and can do high level reasoning about the world.
+My long term goal is to create ML models which are robust, could able to learn from a very few samples, generalize beyond iid settings and can do high level reasoning about the world.

 - 🔭 I’m currently doing a Masters Thesis on generalization under distributional shifts, disentanglement and causality in deep learning.
 - 🌱 I’m currently pursuing Masters in Computer Science from Indiana University Bloomington.